 There is a fungus that is growing in popularity all over the world, and some people are wondering if it can make them sleepy.
 That fungus is Chaga.
 Consuming Chaga has been shown to have many health benefits, but some people are worried that it might cause them to nod off during the day.
-In this article, we will take a look at the research on Chaga and sleepiness and see if there is any truth to this claim.
+In this article, we will look at the research on Chaga and sleepiness and see if there is any truth to this claim.

 What is Chaga?